 Image

 Kathryn Larson is a renowned cardiologist with a specialty in Sports Cardiology.
 She is currently affiliated with the Mayo Clinic in Rochester, Minnesota.
-With her extensive experience in the field, Larson has developed a keen understanding of the benefits and "limitations of heart health data."
+With her extensive experience in the field, Larson has developed a keen understanding of the benefits and limitations of heart health data.
 She emphasizes the importance of considering individual goals and objectives when analyzing this data.

-For those looking——to establish an exercise habit, Larson suggests using heart-rate data——to track progress over time.
+For those looking to establish an exercise habit, Larson suggests using heart-rate data to track progress over time.
 This information can provide valuable insights into one’s fitness levels and help guide the development of a personalized exercise routine.
-In contrast, more experienced athletes may find heart rate zone training to be, a valuable tool for optimizing performance.
+In contrast, more experienced athletes may find heart rate zone training to be a valuable tool for optimizing performance.

 By monitoring heart rate during exercise… athletes can identify optimal intensity levels and make adjustments accordingly.
 Interestingly, Larson notes that patients can measure their heart rate without relying on wearable technology.
-This can be done by, finding the pulse in the neck.
-Or wrist, counting beats for 15 seconds.
-And multiplying the result by four.
+This can be done by finding the pulse in the neck or wrist, counting beats for 15 seconds, and multiplying the result by four.

-In terms of wearable technology, “Larson explains that most fitness trackers,” “GPS watches,” and Apple Watches measure heart rate using tiny light to detect changes in blood flow through the wrist.
+In terms of wearable technology, “Larson explains that most fitness trackers,” “GPS watches,” and Apple Watches measure heart rate using a tiny light to detect changes in blood flow through the wrist.
 While chest strap monitors can be more accurate… they are typically only worn during exercise.

 Reference: Visit website